grnet/kamaki/docs/connection.rst

 An http connection package with connection pooling.

-In version 0.6 and on it is safe to use parallel connections with greenlets.
+In version 0.6 and on it is safe to use threaded connections.

 It uses httplib and GRNet Synnefo snf-common packages.
-All pooling parameters are configures in the external snf-common package.
+Pooling parameters are configures in the external snf-common package.

 .. automodule:: kamaki.clients.connection
     :members: